heymanshudeepSingh/success_center/documents/javascript_and_react.md

 ## Description
 Instructions for using Javascript/React within the project.

+## Accessing Django Middleware Values in JavaScript
+Some "generally useful" Django values are passed to template via middleware (see `cae_home/middleware.py`).

+Then these values are passed to JavaScript via a global variable (see `cae_home/templates/cae_home/base.html`).

+To try to avoid global namespacing problems, these are all provided under `window.django_middleware`.
+Thus, they can be accessed in JavaScript via `window.django_middleware.<variable>`.

 ## How Do I know When to Use React Vs Plain JavaScript?
 Both are a form of JavaScript.
 React is just an extension of JavaScript that's meant to make it easier to develop large pages/apps.
 Technically, React can be used as a framework to create an entire site, but we want to use Python and